AfikGrinstein/indexedDBMeetup/README.md

 # indexedDBMeetup
-A small example of using IndexedDB
+A small example for using IndexedDB